Danny Wallace (humorist): Other work

 Wallace has written for and presented television shows such as Danny Wallace's Hoax Files (Sky One), Conspiracies (Sky One), School's Out (BBC1), and in 2006 he took over from Phillip Schofield as co-presenter of BBC1's Test the Nation.

 He appeared in Channel 4's The IT Crowd (Series 1 Episode 2) in a role his friend, writer and director Graham Linehan, originally planned to play himself.
-Wallace was asked to do it when Linehan realised appearing in and simultaneously directing the episode would be tricky.
+Wallace was asked to do it when Linehan realised simultaneously appearing in and directing the episode would be tricky.

 Wallace was the first person in 43 years to be asked to front an episode of flagship BBC science series Horizon.
 The episode aired on 10 October 2006.
 In it, Wallace attempted to prove the hypothesis that chimps could be considered 'people' too.

 On 16 December 2008 he presented his second episode of Horizon on BBC Two.
 Where's My Robot?.
 In it, Wallace travelled the world to meet roboticists and ask them, simply: "Where's my robot?".
 The documentary is based on the belief in the 1980s that by the next century personal robots would be available and be an accepted part of society.
 Wallace investigates why it did not become a reality and whether it will in the future.

 Wallace presented a series of reality show Castaway on BBC One.
 The series was live from Great Barrier Island in New Zealand for three months, beginning 9 March 2007, and featured a spin-off BBC Three series and BBCi webisodes.

 On 4 January 2008 Wallace appeared on a celebrity spin-off episode of the BBC's Mastermind.
-His specialist subject was the Ghostbusters films, he did not get a single question wrong on the subject but came third with 27 points.
+His specialist subject was the Ghostbusters films; he did not get a single question wrong on the subject, but came third with 27 points.

 He appeared on Friday Night with Jonathan Ross on 20 June 2008 to discuss his books, film and television projects.

 On 31 January 2009, he stood in for Adam and Joe on BBC 6 Music.
 He followed this up by another stint on 6Music, standing in for Shaun Keaveny's breakfast show for two weeks in May 2009.
 He stood in for Adam and Joe again for seven weeks over the summer of 2009 with XFM DJ Pete Donaldson and was again asked to take over from Adam & Joe during their recent hiatus.

 He was a regular presenter on the National Lottery live draw on BBC 1, as well as the National Television Awards Backstage Live.

 In October 2012, American television network ABC added a comedy project to be co-produced by Wallace entitled Man & Boy.

 Since 2016, Wallace has provided commentary for Channel 5's coverage of The World's Strongest Man Contest.

 In 2021, Wallace created a website called "Assembly" (assemblehere.co.uk).
 "It’s a place for men who say nice things behind people’s backs, who can cook a decent omelette but want to cook a better one, who’d prefer to be funny, but can stretch to serious."